 There are five levels of difficulty too.
 Level one is a good warm up and is definitely achievable as long as you are all concentrating.
 Joshua did really well on this level and the three of us completed it on the first attempt.

 Level two again isn’t too bad really.
 Level three gets a touch stressful and Joshua struggled to do the tasks quickly enough as you literally need to think and act at the same time.
 Let’s not even talk about levels four and five…

 The best part of the game for me is the teamwork element.
 You either all succeed or all fail, so you really need to help each other out by pointing and prodding if someone misses an instruction!
 Alongside that, the pressure makes the game really exciting to play.
 You’ve really got to be on the money in order to win the money.

-We all really enjoyed Bank Attack and it’s something we are looking forward to whipping out at house parties and family gatherings in the future.
+We all really enjoyed playing the Bank Attack game and it’s something we are looking forward to whipping out at house parties and family gatherings in the future.
 It’s really easy to get into but really hard to complete and that’s the kind of game that I love.

 If I had to come up with a downside it would be the fact that every time the computer voice said ‘money man‘ it make me sing Neneh Cherry’s ‘Buffalo Stance‘ song in my head…